EW-EndWall/reverse-proxy/README.md

-# php-reverse-proxy
+# Reverse Proxy Example

+## Nodejs reverse proxy | not ssl, ssl, check ssl

+- not ssl
+  - for redirects that don't require ssl
+- ssl
+  - for routing requiring ssl
+- check ssl
+  - for routing that requires ssl and needs to be ssl checked

-php reverse proxy | not ssl, ssl, check ssl
+## php reverse proxy | not ssl, ssl, check ssl

 - not ssl
   - for redirects that don't require ssl
 - ssl
   - for routing requiring ssl
 - check ssl
   - for routing that requires ssl and needs to be ssl checked